deadratfink/jy-transform/docs/CUSTOM.md

 }
 ```

-Following this you can do everything with the JSON object, like
+Following this pattern you can do everything with the JSON object, like

 - deleting properties
 - changing properties to other types